SohailaKandil/Developing-an-Arabic-Sign-Language-model.-/README.md

 ## 1. Building a digit recognition neural network from scratch
 ### 1.1.
 Digits dataset description
-Description: In this project, we built a neural network to pre- dict digits represented in gray scale images.
-The dataset con- sists of 42,000 images stored in an Excel sheet.
-Each row rep- resents the pixel values of an image, with a size of 28 by 28 pixels (784 total pixels).
+Description: In this project, we built a neural network to predict digits represented in gray scale images.
+The dataset consists of 42,000 images stored in an Excel sheet.
+Each row represents the pixel values of an image, with a size of 28 by 28 pixels (784 total pixels).

 [Click this link to access the dataset](https://www.kaggle.com/competitions/digit-recognizer)